MichaelCurrin/learn-to-code/Scripting languages/PHP/README.md

 ## What is PHP?

-From the PHP [getting started](https://www.php.net/manual/en/intro-whatis.php) manual:
+From the PHP [Getting started](https://www.php.net/manual/en/intro-whatis.php) manual:

 > PHP (recursive acronym for PHP: Hypertext Preprocessor) is a widely-used open source general-purpose scripting language that is especially suited for web development and can be embedded into HTML.

 ## 📚 Resources